warriordog/ModShark/readme.md

 It runs as a background tool with direct integration to Sharkey's database and API, offering extended and flexible moderation features.
 With customizable rules and multiple reporting options, ModShark provides a smooth extension to Sharkey's native tooling.

+## Basic Design

+ModShark is based around an asynchronous, backend processing model.
+New objects accumulate into queues (driven by database triggers) until the next scheduled run.
+This allows flexible scheduling and burst-mode performance, at the cost of delayed reporting.

+When ModShark runs, it processes each queue sequentially.
+Objects are read from the queues in batches which are then scanned to detect any flags.
+Wherever possible, filters are checked in-database to reduce extraneous data transfers.

+[Rules](#Rules) are responsible for the actual scanning logic.
+Each rule has a number of filters and common settings, along with a collection of "flags" that can each identify some target characteristic.
+At present, all flags are in the form of regular expression lists.
+These are compiled at runtime into an optimized scanner, which runs once per object to categorize it.
+Any match from any flag will cause the entire rule to match.

+All matched objects are collected into a single "report" as the run progresses.
+Once all queues have been cleared, the final report is serialized and distributed by the enabled [reporters](#Reporters).
+Each reporter may format the report in a different way, so take care to enable the best one(s) for your environment and staff.

 ## Rules

 ModShark "rules" detect and flag objects according to configurable parameters.